110 Bathroom Decor Ideas

 Be sure to keep open storage looking sharp by arranging items neatly.
 Fold anything that needs folding, and use a plant or a candle to add some levity.
 With everything on display, even a little clutter can make the whole room look a mess.

 Adding plants to your bathroom is a great way to brighten the space and add a touch of luxury.
 Look for tropical, humidity-loving plants that thrive in steam from a shower.
 Also, make sure to consider the amount of natural light available before bringing in the greenery.
-Plants like pothos and philodendrons will do alright in dimmer bathrooms.
+Plants like pothos and philodendrons will do all right in dimmer bathrooms.
 At the same time, a monstera, banana tree, or fiddle leaf fig will thrive in the sunshine.

 You can put plants just about anywhere in your bathroom.
 Sit some English ivy on a shelf next to your sink, stand a dragon tree on the floor next to your bathtub, or hang a few philodendrons from the ceiling.
 A bundle of eucalyptus tied to your shower head will release its revitalizing scent every time the steam hits it.
 The scent can clear your sinuses and bring the spa experience home to you.